Fruit Leather

 • Preheat the oven to 175F/80C.

-• Blend the strawberries in a food processor until smooth.
+• Blend the thawed strawberries in a food processor until smooth.

-• Spread the mixtures onto individual lined baking sheets and spread them out using a rubber spatula until completely flat.
+• Spread the mixtures onto individual lined baking sheets, then spread them out with a rubber spatula until completely flat and paper-thin.

-• Use a pizza cutter to cut long strips, then roll them up.
+• Remove the fruit leather from the oven.
+Let it cool completely then use a pizza cutter to cut long strips, then roll them up.

 Notes